 Most popular questions from this chapter

 FIGUREP33.36shows the light intensity on a screen behind a double slit.
-The slit spacing is 0.20mmand the wavelength of the light is 620nm.
-What is the distance from the slits to the screen?
+The slit spacing is 0.20mmand the screen is 2.0mbehind the slits.
+What is the wavelength (in nm) of the light?

 A Michelson interferometer uses red light with a wavelength of 656.45nm from a hydrogen discharge lamp.
 How many bright-dark-bright fringe shifts are observed if mirror M2 is moved exactly 1cm?